What is a systematic review?

 When do you need a systematic review?

-- To address a specific research question on a intervention or service within its indicated population, for example to inform a health economic model
+- To address a specific research question on a drug within its indicated population, for example to inform a health economic model

-- To systematically review effects and safety, utilities, economic evaluations (e.g. cost-effectiveness) or resource use when submitting to NICE or other health technology agencies
+- To systematically review effects and safety, utilities, economic evaluations (e.g. cost-effectiveness) or resource use when submitting to the National Institute for Health and Care Excellence (NICE) or other health technology agencies

 - To investigate the burden of illness of a disease area